phonkee/grpc-pool/README.md

 # grpc_pool

-High performance gRPC pool for client connections.
-It's not as usual pool, it does not have single connection for single call, but rather it shares single connection for multiple concurrent calls.
+High performance gRPC pool for `grpc.ClientConn` connections.
+This pool is special.
+It does not have single connection for single call, but rather it shares single connection for multiple concurrent calls.
 This is useful when you don't want to overload your servers with too many gRPC method calls on single connection.

+# algorithm

+So how does it work?
+It's pretty simple.
+It uses reflect.Select to select on multiple channels.
+Two channels represent context and acquire timeout, and rest of channels represent connections.
+Select can return from following channels:

+* `0.` context is done - return context Error
+* `1.` acquire timeout is done - try to create new connection
+* `2..n` connection is ready - return connection

+Whole pool is based on this idea.
+There are some additional features but basically this is how the core works.
+There are additional features, but it's minor to this main idea.

 # features